Training Program in Psychoanalysis for Academics

 ADMISSION DEADLINES & TIMELINE

-Applications to be considered for entry into the class for 2024/25 will be accepted until May 1, 2024.
-Interviews are conducted during May and June, after which the committee convenes for a series of meetings to consider each applicant in detail.
-Committee decisions are finalized by July 1.
+Interviews are conducted during May, after which the committee convenes for a series of meetings to consider each applicant in detail.
+Committee decisions are finalized by June 1.
 Classes begin mid-September.

 ADMISSIONS PROCESS